CMSgov/CMCS-DSG-DSS-Certification-Staging/SMC Process/readme.md

 <img src="CR.png" width="100%" alt="A timeline of events leading up to the Certification Review and post-review">

 ## Operational Reporting
 Once a system is in production, states should be able to regularly and consistently provide metrics that demonstrate that the system complies with applicable regulations and meets outcomes.
 States begin reporting on metrics after go-live and before the Certification Review.
 From then on, as long as the state continues to receive enhanced funding for its MES solution, the state should submit metrics to CMS monthly.
-The ORWs of EVV modules must be submitted at least quarterly (broken down by month), with monthly reporting recommended for timely updates.
+The Operational Report Workbooks (ORWs) of Electronic Visit Verification (EVV) modules must be submitted at least quarterly (broken down by month), with monthly reporting recommended for timely updates.
 Please refer to the [Metrics and Ongoing Reporting](../Ongoing Reporting/Overview/) page for more information on operational reporting.

 ## Best Practices/Tips